dozmorovlab/HMP2Data/README.md

 ExperimentData package of the Human Microbiome Project (iHMP) 16S rRNA sequencing data.
 Raw data files are provided in the package as downloaded from the [iHMP Data Analysis and Coordination Center](https://hmpdacc.org/ihmp/).
 See the [package vignette](vignettes/hmp2data.Rmd) for usage details.
+Please, review the [publication moratorium](https://hmpdacc.org/ihmp/overview/datapolicy.php) when using this data.

 *[HMP2Data](http://bioconductor.org/packages/HMP2Data)* can be installed using *[BiocManager](https://cran.r-project.org/package=BiocManager)* as